kaistshadow/blockchain-sim/deprecated/plugins/blockchain-peer/README.md

-# How to compile
+# How to compile workplace

-Run the following commands.
+1. Run the following commands.

 ```
 mkdir build
 cd build
 cmake ../
 make
 ```
+2. go to workplace dir inside build
+3. use libNODE.so as plugin